Imageomics/Andromeda/andromeda/README.md

 See [quest-2023-RGB-customData.json](../datasets/satelliteData/quest-2023-RGB-customData.json) for an example.

-To activate the custom dataset functionality set the `ANDROMEDA_CUSTOM_DATA`.
+To activate the custom dataset functionality set the `ANDROMEDA_CUSTOM_DATA` environment variable.
 For example to activate the `quest-2023-RGB-customData.json` run the following before running the app.
 ```
 export ANDROMEDA_CUSTOM_DATA=../datasets/satelliteData/quest-2023-RGB-customData.json